5a5ha111/AlexandraPortfolio/README.md

 - **Email:** [5a5ha0rr1ove@gmail.com](mailto:5a5ha0rr1ove@gmail.com)
 - **LinkedIn:** [LinkedIn Profile](https://www.linkedin.com/in/sasha-orlova-abb960273/)

-Feel free to reach out if you have any questions, collaboration opportunities, or just want to connect!
+Feel free to reach out if you have any questions, collaboration opportunities, or just want to connect.

-Thank you for visiting my portfolio!